 “Past attendees of this program have come away with at least one new practice they consider adopting related to land application, livestock feeding, air quality or soil conservation."

 Speaker line-up & presentation details

-- John McMaine, Assistant Professor & SDSU Extension Water Management Engineer will discuss water quality.
+- John McMaine, Assistant Professor and SDSU Extension Water Management Engineer will discuss water quality.

-- Bob Thaler, Professor & SDSU Extension Swine Specialist will lead a session on livestock nutrition options for reducing nitrogen and phosphorus content of manure.
+- Bob Thaler, Professor and SDSU Extension Swine Specialist will lead a session on livestock nutrition options for reducing nitrogen and phosphorus content of manure.

 - Anthony Bly, SDSU Extension Soils Field Specialist, will discuss managing nitrogen and phosphorus in land applications of manure.

-- Jason Gilb, Conservation Agronomist with the USDA Natural Resources Conservation Service will go through nutrient management planning worksheets.
+- Jason Gilb, Conservation Agronomist with the United States Department of Agriculture (USDA) Natural Resources Conservation Service will go through nutrient management planning worksheets.

 - Kent Vlieger, Soil Health Specialist with the USDA Natural Resources Conservation Service, will demonstrate soil erosion and infiltration.

 - Xufei Yang, SDSU Extension Environmental Quality Engineer, will conclude the day’s training with a session on air quality and odor.

 Pre-registration is required by Dec.
 7. To cover the cost of the event, registration is $50 for the first person from a farm or operation and includes lunch, breaks and training materials.
 Additional participants from the farm/operation can register for $50 to receive a binder or $25 for attendance only without additional binders.